- 1A round, deep dish or basin used for food or liquid: a mixing bowl a sugar bowlMore example sentences

 - He is bowled for a duck in his final Test innings

 - The home side made a bright start with 64 for the first wicket where Rob Taylor was bowled for 41.

-- 3 [no object, with adverbial of direction] British Move rapidly and smoothly in a specified direction: they bowled along the country roadsMore example sentences
+- 4 [no object] Move rapidly and smoothly in a specified direction: they bowled along the country roadsMore example sentences

 - Graham and I took a wing each, and bowling along down the slope we got up enough speed and launched the lumbering thing into the void.